telerik/winforms-docs/dock/architecture-and-features/arranging-dockwindows.md

 ![dock-architecture-and-features-arranging-dockwindows 001](images/dock-architecture-and-features-arranging-dockwindows001.gif)

-In addition to moving __ToolWindows__ in different ToolTabStrip containers, you can use the context menu or "pin" icon in the DockPanel title bar to make window auto-hidden.
-This mode collapses the window against an edge of the RadDock.
+In addition to moving __ToolWindows__ in different ToolTabStrip containers, you can use the context menu or `Pin` icon in the DockPanel title bar to make window auto-hidden.
+This mode collapses the window against an edge of the __RadDock__.
 Another option is to move a ToolWindow to a container with tabbed documents.
 Both of these options:

 * Save critical space on the end user screen

 * Allow more information to be presented at run time.

 * Allow the end user to customize their work space.

 ## Resizing Panels

 To resize a ToolTabStrip/DocumentTabStrip container, click the splitter bar between two adjacent docking containers and drag the splitter to the desired location.
 The __ToolWindows__ and docking containers will automatically resize themselves to fit the space available to them, subject to any minimum or maximum size limits set at design time.
-You can find the splitter bar between docking containers as shown in the screen shot below.
+You can find the splitter bar between docking containers as shown in the below image.

 ![dock-architecture-and-features-arranging-dockwindows 002](images/dock-architecture-and-features-arranging-dockwindows002.gif)